 In Classwork, you must click the “Send feedback” button on the review screen or the “Send all feedback” button in the expanded class table in order for students to receive your scores and comments.

-When you send feedback to a student, they will receive an alert for each activity through the notification bell in the top right corner of their screen.
+When you create an assignment or send feedback to a student, they will receive an alert for each activity through the notification bell in the top right corner of their screen.

 Clicking an item from the notification dropdown redirects the student to the corresponding activity in the curriculum, where they will see your scores and comments in the collapsable and draggable teacher feedback panel.
 The feedback panel will also be visible when students navigate to the activity themselves, rather than getting there from the notification.